 - Step 3: Use the silicone mold to cast the urethane parts

 This manufacturing process bears with it a lower total cost and faster turnaround time than aluminum or steel molds you would typically use with injection molding.

 How Can I Use Cast Urethane Parts?

-Allowing a fast turnaround can bridge the gap when production is ramped up and deadlines are closing in quickly, and it allows for a faster speed to market strategy, especially in highly competitive fields.
+A fast turnaround can bridge the gap when production is ramped up and deadlines are closing in quickly, and it allows for a faster speed-to-market strategy, especially in highly competitive fields.

 2. Design Flexibility

-The other advantage of design flexibility is that products can be designed with hard to mold features like undercuts, thick sections, or other features that normally would not be achievable in injection molding due to the use of soft tools and thermoset materials.
+The other advantage of urethane casting is that products can be designed with hard-to-mold features like undercuts, thick sections, or other features that normally would not be achievable in injection molding due to the use of soft tools and thermoset materials.

 With flexible, elastic molds, the mold can be manipulated to remove a part without expensive handloads or slides like injection molding.
 Molds can also be made in multiple pieces that are easy to remove to release the part and assemble for the next shots.

 Having design flexibility is key in product development to iterate designs quickly when customer feedback is received.